Our experts answer your questions with a smile

 Logistics 18E

-Now that we've mentioned all the advances that have been made to promote the introduction of electric trucks on the market, we can tackle the models that are already available, or that will soon be arriving.
+Now that we've mentioned all the advances that have been made to encourage the introduction of electric trucks on the market, we can tackle the models that are already available, or that will be arriving soon.

-As mentioned in the introduction, with its recordrange of 1,099 kilometers achieved in 23 hours, the Logistics 18E deserves its own paragraph for its outstanding performance.
-This combination of power, ecology and cost-effectiveness is a little gem from Swiss manufacturer Futuricum.
+As we mentioned in the introduction, with a record 1,099 kilometres ofautonomy achieved in 23 hours, the Logistics 18E deserves to have its own paragraph for its fine performance.
+This combination of power, ecology and profitability is a little gem from Swiss manufacturer Futuricum.

 It has four engines delivering a total of 680 horsepower.
-A practical feature of the Logistics18E is that the vehicle's batteries can be reused as stationary accumulators or recycled.
+A practical feature of the Logistics18E is that the vehicle's batteries can be reused as stationary batteries or recycled.

 The Logistics 18E is limited to 86 km/h due to electrical constraints.

-It can be recharged using a 350kW CCS Type 2 system, in just 1 hour and 42 minutes.
-Under real-world conditions, less optimal than those of the range record, the Logistics 18E can achieve a range of up to 500 km.
+It can be recharged using a type 2 350kW CCS system in just 1 hour and 42 minutes.
+In real-life conditions, less optimal than those used for the range record, the Logistics 18E can go on for up to 500 km.

 Its total weight is 19 tonnes.